 I also worry about how all of this work meshes with our desire to inculcate a growth mindset in our students.
 While I certainly believe that all of our students are capable of mastering any topic at Grinnell, I also acknowledge that doing so sometimes takes significantly extra time and effort.
 If our students are already over-burdened, will they be willing to take risks?

-twelve hours per week for a four-credit class by asking
+per week for a four-credit class by asking

 And then there’s the question of what grade the student is working toward.
 I know many students who can write a draft at a rate of about thirty minutes per page, a draft will earn them at least a C, and more likely a B. But earning an A would likely take multiple hours per page of editing and revising.
 The same holds for other kinds of homework assignments, such as problem sets.
 Doing something nearly perfect requires substantially more time than doing something acceptable.

 Ideally, we would want to make sure that no Grinnell student would have to spend more than twelve hours per week on a four-credit class to be successful in that class.